eclipsesource/tabris-js/doc/local-build.md

 ### Downloading Tabris.js platforms

 Tabris.js ships custom Cordova platforms for Android, iOS, and Windows.
-Visit the [Tabris.js download page](https://tabrisjs.com/download) and download the platform of your choice.
+Visit the [Tabris.js download page](https://tabrisjs.com/download) and download the platform of your choice (make sure to sign in to Tabrisjs.com).

 Extract the content of the downloaded archive and create an environment variable `TABRIS_ANDROID_PLATFORM`, `TABRIS_IOS_PLATFORM`, or `TABRIS_WINDOWS_PLATFORM`, respectively, that contains the path to the extracted folder.